pollywoggles/OneOnOneAnim/README.md

 # OneOnOneAnim

-This is a SPA application, using the MVVM pattern.
+This is a SPA application, using an MVVM pattern.

 Each page is located in the [pages directory](/app/pages)

+A page consists of a view (html) and viewmodel (js) file.
+A sample "home" and "about" page are currently in the directory.

 The SPA page uses hasher